-I love a good salad, but it’s one thing I generally prefer ordering in a restaurant because they have all those lovely extras.
-Red onion, fancy olives, avocado, a variety of greens, and decent croutons.
+I love a good salad, but I prefer ordering it in a restaurant because they have all those lovely extras: red onion, fancy olives, avocado, a variety of greens, and decent croutons.

-Also, with COVID 19, we should be getting our greens on at home, anyway.
+Also, with COVID-19, we should get our greens on at home, anyway.

-One easy way to make salads stand out is to make your own croutons.
+Making your own croutons is one easy way to make salads stand out.
 It was hard for me to cut up that beautiful Country Loaf.
-You’ll probably relate to this, but we never have “leftovers” of that sourdough bread.
+You’ll probably relate to this because we never have “leftovers” of this sourdough bread.
 But I took a deep breath and did it anyway—all for your edification, dear reader.
 Okay, I did get to eat the salad.

 But so can you.